cancerit/NanoSeq/README.md

 ```
 ### Note

-A bash script is provided in the LSF directory to facilitate generation and running of all the steps with LSF job arrays.
-Script should be edited for each analyisis.
+A bash script is provided in the LSF directory as a template for execution of all the steps in an computing environment using the LSF job scheduler.
+Script should be edited to fit individual needs.

 ## Output